ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 ### [3.3.](#section-3.3)[Transport](#name-transport)

-Email streams carrying DMARC failure reports SHOULD conform to the DMARC mechanism, thereby resulting in an aligned "pass".
-This requirement is a MUST in case the sending host has a DMARC record featuring a ruf= tag.
+Email streams carrying DMARC failure reports SHOULD provide DMARC-based authentication, so as to produce "dmarc=pass".
+This requirement is a MUST in case the report is sent through a host having a DMARC record with a ruf= tag.
 Indeed, special care must be taken of authentication in that case, as failure to authenticate failure reports may result in mail loops.[¶](#section-3.3-1)

 Reporters SHOULD rate limit the number of failure reports sent to any